dotnet/cli/Documentation/known-issues.md

 You can verify whether you have the right version using the  `openssl version` command from the Terminal.

+## Running .NET Core CLI on Nano Server

+If you’re using Nano Server Technical Preview 5 with .NET Core CLI, you will need to copy all DLL files from c:\windows\system32\forwarders to c:\windows\system32, due to a bug that has since been fixed in later releases.

+If you use “dotnet publish”, make sure to copy all DLL files from c:\windows\system32\forwarders to your publish directory as well.

+If your Nano Server Technical Preview 5 build is updated or serviced, please make sure to repeat this process, in case any of the DLLs have been updated as well.

+Apologies for any inconvenience.
+Again, this has been fixed in later releases.

 ## Users of zsh (z shell) don't get `dotnet` on the path after install
 There is a known issue in oh-my-zsh installer that interferes with how `path_helper` works on OS X systems.
 In short, the said installer creates a `.zshrc` file which contains the exploded path at the time of installation.
 This clobbers